Individual therapy is offered for parents of children who:

 Is it difficult to find a balance between protecting and supporting your child, while also giving them the independence you know they need to grow and thrive?

-Is your child doing well now, but you still feel stuck, afraid, or anxious that something bad will happen?
+Is your child doing well, but you still feel stuck, afraid, or anxious that something bad will happen?

 You are not alone.
 Therapy can help.